bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-modeling.rst

 ================

 This chapter introduces Axon Ivy processes and how to work with them.
-The creation and logical organisation of processes is explained as well as the functionality of the :ref:`process-editor` and the different kinds of processes.
+The creation and logical organization of processes is explained as well as the functionality of the :ref:`process-editor` and the different kinds of processes.

 Process Kinds